punchagan/punchagan.muse-amuse.in/content/categories/best/_index.md

 ---
-title: "Best posts"
+title: "Favorite posts"
 draft: false
 ---

-If you want somewhere to start, you can start reading some of my best posts listed here.
+If you want somewhere to start, you can start reading some of my favorite posts listed here.